Generalization Bounds via Information Density and Conditional Information Density: Generalization Bounds for the CMI setting

-We now consider the random-subset setting described in Section~\ref{sec:preliminaries}.
-For this setting, we will require the stronger assumption that the loss function~$\ell(\cdot,\cdot)$ is bounded, rather than the sub-Gaussian assumption in Section~\ref{sec:uncond_results}.
-As detailed in the proof of Theorem~\ref{thm:conditional_bounded_inequality} below, boundedness will be crucial to establish an inequality similar to~\eqref{eq:unconditional_sub-Gaussian_thm} for the case in which the expectation over~$\supersample$ is replaced by an expectation over the selection random variable~$\subsetchoice$.
+We now consider the CMI setting described in Section~\ref{sec-a:preliminaries}.
+For this setting, we will require the stronger assumption that the loss function $\ell(\cdot,\cdot)$ is bounded, rather than the sub-Gaussian assumption in Section~\ref{sec-a:uncond_results}.
+As detailed in the proof of Theorem~\ref{thm:conditional_bounded_inequality} below, boundedness will be crucial to establish inequalities similar to~\eqref{B_eq:unconditional_sub-Gaussian_thm} and~\eqref{B_eq:unconditional_sub-Gaussian_thm_for_tails} for the case in which the expectation over $\supersample$ is replaced by an expectation over the selection random variable $\subsetchoice$.

-The bounds in this section will depend on the conditional information density~\eqref{eq:conditional_info_density}.
-Intuitively, rather than asking how much information on the training data~$\trainingdata$ can be inferred from~$W$, we instead ask how much information~$W$ reveals about whether~$\tilde Z_{i}$ or~$\tilde Z_{i+n}$ has been used for training, for~$i=1,\dots,n$, given the knowledge of~$\supersample$.
-We will make this intuition more precise and highlight the advantages of the random-subset approach when we compare the generalization error bounds obtained in this section to the ones in Section~\ref{sec:uncond_results}, under the assumption of a bounded loss function.
+The bounds in this section will depend on the conditional information density~\eqref{B_eq:conditional_info_density}.
+Intuitively, rather than asking how much information on the training data $\trainingdata$ can be inferred from $W$, we instead ask how much information $W$ reveals about whether $\tilde Z_{i}$ or $\tilde Z_{i+n}$ has been used for training, for $i=1,\dots,n$, given the knowledge of $\supersample$.
+We will make this intuition more precise and highlight the advantages of the random-subset approach when we compare the generalization error bounds obtained in this section to the ones in Section~\ref{sec-a:uncond_results}, under the assumption of a bounded loss function.

-As in Section~\ref{sec:uncond_results}, the generalization bounds in this section will take different forms: average generalization bounds, PAC-Bayesian bounds, and single-draw bounds.
-The average bound for the random-subset setting has a form similar to~\eqref{eq:uncond_exp_generalization_bound_def}, namely
+As in Section~\ref{sec-a:uncond_results}, the generalization bounds in this section will take different forms: average generalization bounds, PAC-Bayesian bounds, and single-draw bounds.
+The average bound for the CMI setting has a form similar to~\eqref{B_eq:uncond_exp_generalization_bound_def}, namely

 For the PAC-Bayesian and single-draw settings, it will turn out to be convenient to first obtain probabilistic bounds on the following quantity: